-We examined several documents issued prior to this testimony that support the General's statement that no U.S. citizens were being detained.
-On 3 December 1991, the Interrepublic Security Service, successor to the former KGB Second Chief Directorate, told the U.S. Government that it had undertaken "an exhaustive search of available information and resources."
+We examined several documents issued prior to Volkogonov's testimony that support his statement that no U.S. citizens were being detained.
+On 3 December 1991, the Interrepublic Security Service, successor to the former KGB Second Chief Directorate,

-and had come up with no indication of such presence in the USSR past or present."
-On 6 December 1991, the Interrepublic Security Service advised the U.S. Government that, "On our part, we also do not have any information about American military personnel located on the territory of the USSR who were missing in action during the course of military activities in Indochina."
-Finally, in a 20 May 1992 letter to President Yeltsin, the Russian Minister of Security said that:

-The Security Ministry, the Foreign Intelligence Service, the Ministry of Internal Affairs, and the Russian Communist Party Archive do not have materials about the retention of American POWs on the territory of the former USSR.
-An analogous response was received from the Ministry of Defense and the GRU of the General Staff, OVS (Unified Armed Forces), SNG (Commonwealth of Independent States).

-In spite of that, when asked in a 16 June 1992 "Dateline" interview about rumors that American POWs from the Vietnam War were transferred to the former Soviet Union, President Yeltsin responded that:

-Our archives have shown that this is true.
+(b)(1) SECRET Approved for Release: 2024/12/03 C06898860 (b)(1) SECRET (b)(3) NatSecAct had undertaken "an exhaustive search of available information resources, and had come up with no indication of such presence in the SR past or present."
+On 6 December 1991, the Interrepublic Security vice advised that, "On our part, we also do not have any information about American military personnel located on the territory of the USSR who were missing in action during the course of military activities in Indochina."
+Finally, in a 20 May 1992 letter to President tsin, the Russian Minister of Security said that: The Security Ministry, the Foreign Intelligence Service, the Ministry of Internal Affairs, and the Russian Communist Party Archive do not have materials about the retention of American POWs on the territory of the former USSR.
+An analogous response was received from the Ministry of Defense and the GRU of the General Staff, OVS (Unified Armed Forces), SNG (Commonwealth of Independent States). (b)(3) NatSec Act In spite of that, when asked in a 16 June 1992 "Da teline" interview about rumors that American POWs from the Vietnam r were transferred to the former Soviet Union, President Yeltsin resp ponded that: Our archives have shown that this is true.
 Some of them were transferred to the former Soviet Union and were kept in labor camps.
 We don't have complete data and can only surmise that some of them may still be alive.
 That is why our investigations are continuing.
 Some of them may have ended up in psychiatric asylums.

-President Yeltsin's statement contradicts information provided to him by his Minister of Security barely one month prior to his "Dateline" interview.
-In late June 1992, the U.S. Co-Chairman of the U.S.-Russia Joint Commission said that President Yeltsin "misspoke" when he said U.S. POWs might still be in the former Soviet Union.
-And, on 30 June 1992, following a meeting with President Bush, the Co-Chairman said that he had found no evidence in Moscow that any living American POW was being held against his will in the former Soviet Union.
+D sident Yeltsin's statement contradicts information provided to him by Minister of Security barely one month prior to his "Dateline" interview. ate June 1992, the U.S. Co-Chairman of the U.SRussia Joint nmission said that President Yeltsin "misspoke" when he said U.S. Ws might still be in the former Soviet Union.
+And, on 30 June 1992, owing a meeting with President Bush, the Co-Chairman said that he found no evidence in Moscow that any living American POW was ng held against his will in the former Soviet Union. (b)(3) NatSecAct ig held against his will he de former soviet Officit.
+Nez In a July 1992 interview with the Russian newspaper, zavisimaya Gazeta, General Volkogonov said that President Yeltsin had n mistaken and that archives showed no sign of any such prisoners

+Office Act
-In a July 1992 interview with the Russian newspaper, Nezavisimaya Gazeta, the General said that President Yeltsin had been mistaken and that archives showed no sign of any such prisoners ever being held in the former Soviet Union.
-During November 1992 hearings before the Senate Select Committee on POW/MIA Affairs, a letter signed by President

-Yeltsin was entered into the record.
+(b)(3) NatSecAct ever being held in the former Soviet Union.
+During November 1992 hearings before the Senate Select Committee on POW/MIA Affairs, a letter signed by President Yeltsin was entered into the record.
 The letter mentions evidence of Americans "staying in camps and prisoners of the former USSR," and says that some had been executed by the Stalin regime (1924-1953) and that others may still reside in the former Soviet Union.
 Yeltsin concluded that there were no Americans being held against their will in Russia.
 The IC has no information to support the claim made by President Yeltsin that U.S. POWs from the Vietnam War were held in Soviet prison camps; certainly, none was executed during the regime of Stalin, who died in 1953.